aximilli1212/peterhdd.github.io/_posts/2020-03-03-using-cloud-firestore-in-flutter.md

 ---

 <p class="message">
-In this article, we will add Cloud Firestore to a Flutter application, perform different read and write operation and use some queries to retrieve data.
+In this article, we will add Cloud Firestore to a Flutter application, perform different read, write operation and use some queries to retrieve data.
 </p>

 >This is the fourth article related to Firebase in Flutter, you can check the previous articles in the below links: